vizzuhq/vizzu-lib/docs/content/tutorial/1-data.md

 - Specified by records - row after row.
 - Data cube form

-Elements with a missing value should contain the number zero. ‘null’, ‘undefined’ and empty cells will result in an error.
-In case of dimensions, add ‘’ as a value to have a category without a name.
+Elements with a missing value should contain the number zero. 'null', 'undefined' and empty cells will result in an error.
+In case of dimensions, add '' as a value to have a category without a name.

 In the first two cases, data has to be in first normal form.
 Here is an example of that: